Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Results

-\subsection{Emergent Complex and Asymmetric Interactions in the Tuned Configuration}
+\subsection{Emergent complex and asymmetric interactions in the tuned configuration}

 Up to this point, we have analyzed the dynamics of individual nodes, without examining their mutual interactions.
-To this specific aim, by leveraging cross-correlation functions one can derive two key metrics: the functional connectivity ($\mathbb{FC}$) and the functional lag ($\mathbb{FL}$) between each pair of nodes (see Sec.~\ref{subsubsec:corr_funcs} for details).
+To this specific aim, by leveraging cross-correlation functions one can derive two key metrics: the functional connectivity ($\mathbb{FC}$) and the functional lag ($\mathbb{FL}$) between each pair of nodes (see Sec.~\ref{subsubsec:mat_meth:metrics:corr_funcs} for details).
 This procedure is illustrated in Fig.~\ref{fig:fig_5}A, where, for a given pair of nodes $i$ and $j$, the cross-correlation between their time series is computed at different time lags.

-The distributions of $\mathbb{FC}$ and $\mathbb{FL}$ values across all node pairs are reported in Figs.~\ref{fig:fig_5}B and~\ref{fig:fig_5}C. Coherently with what seen so far, TUN exhibited higher and more dispersed $\mathbb{FC}$ values than DEF, reflecting stronger and richer interactions.
+The distributions of $\mathbb{FC}$ and $\mathbb{FL}$ values across all node pairs are reported in Figs.~\ref{fig:fig_5}B and~\ref{fig:fig_5}C. Coherently with what seen so far, TUN exhibits higher and more dispersed $\mathbb{FC}$ values than DEF, reflecting stronger and richer interactions.

-It has been suggested \citep{zamoralopez2016functional} that the richness of $\mathbb{FC}$ values can serve as an index of functional complexity (see Sec.~\ref{subsubsec:complex_metrics}), where the coexistence of high and low $\mathbb{FC}$ values supports a balance between functional integration (high $\mathbb{FC}$ values) and functional segregation (low $\mathbb{FC}$ values).
-We quantified this complexity during spontaneous activity, confirming that TUN exhibited higher functional complexity compared to DEF (inset of Fig.~\ref{fig:fig_5}C).
+It has been suggested \citep{zamoralopez2016functional} that the richness of $\mathbb{FC}$ values can serve as an index of functional complexity (see Sec.~\ref{subsubsec:mat_meth:metrics:complexity_metrics}), where the coexistence of high and low $\mathbb{FC}$ values supports a balance between functional integration (high $\mathbb{FC}$ values) and functional segregation (low $\mathbb{FC}$ values).
+We quantify this complexity during spontaneous activity, confirming that TUN exhibits higher functional complexity compared to DEF (inset of Fig.~\ref{fig:fig_5}C).